mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ```

 !!! note "Info"
     Users can choose any of the approaches presented in this section to solve AC power flow based on their needs.
+Additionally, users can review the algorithm used in the wrapper function within the [AC Power Flow](@ref ACPowerFlowTutorials) tutorial section.
+For example, they can refer to the [Newton-Raphson algorithm](@ref NewtonRaphsonAlgorithmTutorials).

 ---